NagmaniK/NewProject/README.md

 # NewProject
-Try to work on income data in this project
+# Try to work on incomee data in this project
+# perform statistical analysis on income data.